 As a general rule, discipline will be progressive.
 This means that both the number of violations and severity of the behavior will be considered when determining consequence.
 For example, a student's first violation will usually merit a lighter penalty than subsequent violations.
-In addition, discipline will include an educative component, providing students with an understanding of the effects of their behavior upon others and an opportunity, as determined by District Administration and when appropriate, to repair the harm done as a component of the process.
-Students who are found to have violated the District's code of conduct may be subject to the following penalties, either alone or in combination with one another.
-The school personnel identified after each penalty are authorized to impose that penalty, consistent with the student's right to due process.
+In addition, discipline will include an educative component, providing students with an understanding of the effects of their behavior upon others and an opportunity, as determined by District Administration, to repair the harm done as a component of the process.